logzio/logz-docs/_source/integrations/terraform.md

 It is very easy to get up and running quickly with Logz.io's Terroafrom Provider.

-This example will create a Logz.io Slack notification endpoint for an existing alert.
-This example assumes you have an alert that will trigger whenever Logz.io records 10 loglevel:ERROR messages in 5 minutes.
+This example adds a Slack notification for an existing alert.
+This example assumes you have an alert that will trigger whenever Logz.io records 10 loglevel:ERROR messages in 10 minutes.

-If you want to try out this example, you will need to fill in the specifics for your account, and provide your Logz.io API token and base_url.
+If you want to try out this example, you will need to first fill in the specifics for your account, including and provide your Logz.io API token and base_url.

 ```
 provider "logzio" {